 Forms of varying size and shape are moved up with jacks, allowing the realisation of significant schedule and cost benefits.
 The form moves up at a daily rate of roughly five metres, together with the scaffolding carrying the workers.
 As the form ascends, the team works continuously to make a structure, such as a smoke stack or staircase tower, out of concrete and iron, and the work continues almost without breaks until the target height.
 After that, the form, along with its scaffolding and tools, is lowered down.

-Slip forming is usually done in two or three shifts, but it may also be scheduled to continue without breaks from the beginning to the end to prevent the formation of working joints.
+Slip casting is usually done in two or three shifts, but it may also be scheduled to continue without breaks from the beginning to the end to prevent the formation of working joints.
 When one shift finishes, another takes over without interruption.
 For weekends, the work is often interrupted, unless the engineer requires otherwise.

 Frame erection, for example, can be brought forward by constructing the stair towers by means of slip forming.
 Slip forming can also be used for the extension of buildings down to the underlying rock space.
 In addition to YIT, only one other operator in Finland has the special competence required for slip forming.
 In projects for which slip forming is suitable, it is usually the fastest, most economical and strongest technique available.

 With slip forming technology, we have implemented water towers, elevator shafts and stairwells, silos, tanks, chimneys and exhaust air chimneys, caissons and quay elements, as well as wind farm foundations.